Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Analogy between Sinkhorn and Auction Algorithm

+Consequently, in Algorithm \ref{alg:SinkhornAsymmetric} one can observe that points in $X$ compete for the mass in $Y$ in a way similar to the auction algorithm by repeatedly increasing their prices until a different target seems more attractive or other competitors lose interest.
+In both algorithms the minimal increment is related to the parameter $\veps$ which leads to iteration bounds that are proportional to $1/\veps$ (Props.~\ref{prop:AuctionMonotonicity} and \ref{prop:SinkhornAsymmetricIterationBound}).
+An attempt to mimic the analysis of $\veps$-scaling is made in Section \ref{sec:AuctionEpsScaling} (cf.~Remark \ref{rem:AuctionSinkhornEpsScaling}).

-In the context of the comparison to the auction algorithm, one can interpret the standard (symmetric) Sinkhorn algorithm such that elements of $y$ that do not receive sufficient bids (i.e.~where $\hat{v} > v$), submit `counter-bids' to $X$, to obtain mass more quickly.
-Such a symmetrization is in principle also possible for the auction algorithm.
-But then similarly the complexity analysis based on monotonous dual variables is no longer feasible, and the algorithm may even run indefinitely (see `down iterations' in \cite{Bertsekas-MinCostFlowReview1988}). \end{remark}
+One can interpret the standard Sinkhorn algorithm with $v \gets \hat{v}$ as $y$ submitting a `counter-bid' if it has not received enough bids.
+Such a symmetrization has also been discussed for the auction algorithm.
+But then the complexity analysis based on monotonous dual variables breaks down, and the algorithm may even run indefinitely (see `down iterations' in \cite{Bertsekas-MinCostFlowReview1988}). \end{remark}